Eldritch Instinct System Reference Document (v0.5)

 Narrative Focus

-• A dagger to your throat will kill you; there is no obligation to use the combat rules or other procedures in every situation.
+- A dagger to your throat will kill you; you are not obligated to use the combat rules or other procedures in every situation.

 Questions

-• Make sure that there is room for interaction between characters and allow players to inject details into the fictional world.
+- Make sure to leave space for interaction between characters and allow players to inject details into the fictional world.

 Pacing